ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 29, 2330:**

+The function tag() is a probability:

+tags(m,k,s) = P(it takes us s tag draws to accumulate a sum >= k)

+Note that this is an unconditional probability, rather than a conditional one, though some conditional probabilities will turn out to play intermediate roles.

+As you know, recursion involves finding a relation between a function evaluated at one set of arguments, and the same function evaluated at other arguments.
+Our general solution pattern of "break big events into small events" will be prominent in the solution.

+Recursion coding is often challenging.
+I strongly recommend that you review how recursive function calls work (e.g. ECS 36C or its community college equivalent, whatever course you took) before starting on the problem.

 **April 28, 1335:**

 Very sorry, but I will have to change the wording of Problem.
 Please don't work on that one yet.